Vyral/dani-antelo-espanol/_posts/2019-06-03-how-can-you-improve-houston-by-plogging.md

 {% include pullquote.html %}

 **For the next two weeks, I’d love for you all to accept the plogging challenge.** Next time you go for a walk or a run, adopt a drain in your neighborhood and get to plogging.
 After you’re done, take a picture of yourself holding the trash bag.
-Then, tag me on Twitter @HoustonBroker and make sure to include the hashtag \#ploggingchallengehouston. **At the end of the two weeks, you’ll be entered into a drawing to win four movie tickets.**
+Then, tag me on Twitter @YourHoustonBroker and make sure to include the hashtag \#ploggingchallengehouston. **At the end of the two weeks, you’ll be entered into a drawing to win four movie tickets.**

+And on **August 3rd, you can join me for a fun community event** with refreshments, raffle prizes. fresh air and good vibes\!
+The event starts at 10 A.M. at the Stevens Elementary park (1910 Lamonte Ln., Houston, TX 77018).&nbsp;

 This is just a fun thing I wanted to do to help clean up our community a bit and demonstrate how we can help keep our drains clean.
-We’ve lived through some traumatic flooding here, so the cleaner our drains are, the less likely it is that our streets are going to flood.
-Starting at 2:52 in the video above, you can see my plogging challenge for yourself\!
+We’ve lived through some traumatic flooding here, so the cleaner our drains are, the less likely it is that our streets are going to flood.&nbsp;

 If you have any other questions for me in the meantime, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you.<br>&nbsp;